 Frequently Asked Questions

-Ultrasonic corrosion mapping involves scanning the pipeline to determine the minimum remaining thickness for each position and can be achieved using conventional UT probe or a PAUT probe.
-The systems deployed produce comprehensive, high-quality data that can be displayed in different views to easily identify and/or verify any areas of concern.
+Ultrasonic corrosion mapping involves scanning the pipeline to determine the minimum remaining wall thickness for each position and can be achieved using an advanced automated ultrasonic tool The systems deployed, produces comprehensive high-quality data that can be displayed in different views to easily identify and/or verify any areas of concern.
 Sonomatic Inspection Management Software (SIMS) is used to generate 2D and 3D thickness map composites to improve efficiency in data management during the collection phase, and assists in semi-autonomous data analysis and reporting.

 DRS is a proprietary technology developed by Sonomatic using frequency-based ultrasonic wall thickness measurements.
 It is a corrosion mapping technique that applies a broad range of low ultrasonic frequencies (<1 MHz) to penetrate challenging coatings such as composite repairs, PE and Neoprene, and excites the natural frequencies of vibration of the underlying steel.
 The DRS probe raster scans over an area of interest and collects response signals.
 Advanced signal processing algorithms have been developed to extract the vibration frequencies and map the wall thickness profile.

 Full matrix capture (FMC) is a data acquisition strategy that allows for the capture of every possible transmit-receive combination for a given ultrasonic phased array transducer.